Skip to main content

 How is AI being used in manufacturing?

-Key applications include Quality control and defect detection, Predictive maintenance scheduling, Supply chain optimization.
-These use cases are driving adoption across the industry.
+The biggest applications right now are Quality control and defect detection, Predictive maintenance scheduling, Supply chain optimization.
+That's where the money and traction are concentrated.

 Is Manufacturing a growing market?